St. Croix, New Brunswick: Railway history

-During the 1800s, St. Croix developed as an isolated lumbering settlement, however in the 1860s the community was selected for the crossing point for the European & North American Railway (Western Extension) which was constructing a line from Saint John to Vanceboro.
+During the 1800s, St. Croix developed as an isolated lumbering settlement; however, in the 1860s the community was selected as the crossing point for the European & North American Railway (Western Extension), which was constructing a line from Saint John to Vanceboro.
 At Vanceboro, a sister company's line had opened through to Bangor in 1869.
 An iron railway bridge on stone piers was constructed over the St. Croix, measuring approximately 30 metres (100 feet) in length.
-The opening ceremony in 1871 of the railway line between the two countries was attended by Governor General of Canada Lord Lisgar and President of the United States Ulysses S. Grant.
+The 1871 opening ceremony of the railway line between the two countries was attended by Governor General of Canada, Lord Lisgar, and the President of the United States, Ulysses S. Grant.

 During the 1870s, financial difficulties saw the line from Saint John to St. Croix sold to the New Brunswick Railway (NBR).
 At the same time, the Maine Central Railroad (MEC) leased the E&NA from Vanceboro to Bangor; it would purchase the line in the 1950s.
-In 1889 the Canadian Pacific Railway (CPR) purchased the NBR and constructed the International Railway of Maine to connect Montreal to the ice free winter port of Saint John, leasing trackage rights over the section owned by the Maine Central between Vanceboro and Mattawamkeag.
-In 1974, CP Rail purchased this section, completing its ownership of a transcontinental railway from the shores of the Atlantic to the Pacific.
+In 1889, the Canadian Pacific Railway (CPR) purchased the NBR and constructed the International Railway of Maine to connect Montreal to the ice-free winter port of Saint John, leasing trackage rights over the section owned by the Maine Central between Vanceboro and Mattawamkeag.
+In 1974, CP Rail purchased this section, completing its ownership of a transcontinental railway from the Atlantic to the Pacific.

-St. Croix had a customs facility operated by the Government of Canada to inspect trains entering New Brunswick as well as a small passenger station, however the opening of the major station in McAdam would soon see the majority of residents using that facility, leaving St. Croix as a "run through" point.
+St. Croix had a customs facility operated by the Government of Canada to inspect trains entering New Brunswick, as well as a small passenger station; however, the opening of the major station in McAdam soon led to the majority of residents using that facility, leaving St. Croix as a "run-through" point.

-CPR passenger services operated daily through the community from 1889 until they passed to Via Rail Canada in 1978; its primary train The Atlantic Limited was renamed to the Atlantic at that time.
-Under Via, the Atlantic operated until it was discontinued in 1981 only to be resurrected in 1985.
-The train would pass through St. Croix daily until it was cut back to 3 days per week in 1990 and then permanently discontinued in 1994.
+CPR passenger services operated daily through the community from 1889 until they passed to Via Rail Canada in 1978; its primary train, The Atlantic Limited, was renamed to the Atlantic at that time.
+Under Via, the Atlantic operated until it was discontinued in 1981, only to be resurrected in 1985.
+The train passed through St. Croix daily until it was cut back to three days per week in 1990 and then permanently discontinued in 1994.

-In 1988, CP Rail placed all of its lines east of Montreal, including the mainline through St. Croix and Vanceboro under a separate business unit called Canadian Atlantic Railway.
+In 1988, CP Rail placed all of its lines east of Montreal—including the mainline through St. Croix and Vanceboro—under a separate business unit called the Canadian Atlantic Railway.
 The line was sold in 1995 to J.D.
-Irving Limited and it is operated by subsidiary New Brunswick Southern Railway.
+Irving Limited and it is operated by subsidiary, the New Brunswick Southern Railway.